 Valmet Flue Gas Desulfurization (FGD) is an efficient and reliable solution for SOx removal.
 You can also get this system combined with NOx removal, making SOx and NOx removal more economical.
 Limestone or lime powder is used to absorb sulfur that is converted into gypsum slurry in an open spray tower absorber.
 NOx is reduced by adding an oxidant to the flue gas stream.
 After dewatering, the slurry is converted into gypsum – an easily manageable end product that is a suitable raw material, for example, for the wallboard and cement industries.

 Low lifecycle cost

-Valmet’s FGD system is applicable for power plants in a wide size range from small to medium (20-250 MWe).
-Contrary to semi-dry FGD systems, it features a cost-efficient design in which a multi-inlet absorber can be shared by several boilers or engines.
+Valmet Flue Gas Desulfurization system is applicable for power plants in a wide size range from small to medium (20-250 MWe).
+It features a cost-efficient design in which a multi-inlet absorber can be shared by several boilers or engines.
 Thanks to its simple and economical design, the equipment can easily be retrofitted to a power plant even during operation.

 Depending on fuel composition and available water quality, the FGD system can be designed to produce no wastewater during operation.
 The process has no impact on fly ash.

 The process uses limestone or lime powder to absorb sulfur from flue gas.
 The sulfur is converted into gypsum in an open spray tower absorber.
 Gypsum slurry is dewatered into an easily handled by-product that is suitable as raw material, for example, in the wallboard and cement industry.